 Health, safety and environment (HSE) is one of Valmet’s sustainability focus areas.
-Valmet is committed to improving the health, safety and environmental performance of its operations and of the industries it serves.
-We want to provide a safe working environment and minimize the environmental impact of our operations.
+Valmet is committed to improve the health, safety and environmental performance of its operations and the industries its serves.
+We collaborate with customers and partners to improve HSE results and our goal is zero harm to people and environment.